 The next stop was Coimbra, home to one of the oldest universities in Europe and the Machado de Castro National museum.The14th century Quinta Lagrimas Palace Hotel I stayed at was elegant, comfortable and its Pedro and Ines Michelin star restaurant was refined, yet inviting.

 Lisbon by Bike

-Next I wound my way to to PEI and sampled Charlestown’s growing restaurant community.
-On the eastern part of the Island I harvested oysters with Johnny Flynn of Colville bay Oyster company and camped out for two nights on the beach at Red Point Provincial Park and campground.
+Next, I wound my way to PEI and sampled Charlestown’s growing restaurant community.
+On the eastern part of the Island, I harvested oysters with Johnny Flynn of Colville Bay Oyster company and camped out for two nights on the beach at Red Point Provincial Park and campground.

 Next in November was a trip Destin, Ft.
 Walton Beach and Okaloosa island to go fishing in the Emerald coast of Florida.
 White sugar sand beaches, emerald green water, amazing rates on accommodations at Sterling Shores in Destin, and the freshest seafood anywhere on the planet.
 We caught mackerel, Yellowfin tuna, and fought with sharks.

 Finally, in December I flew to Nevis Island in the Caribbean.
 With only 11,000 people on this little 27 acre island, there is not a lot to do and that’s the beauty of it.
 The birthplace of Alexander Hamilton, Nevis was a major sugar producer and slave colony of for the British, the remains of the plantations have been restored into some very unique hotels.

 There is also the luxury Nevis Four Seasons, but there are only a total of 400 rooms on the island.
 This means no hoards of tourists and you can walk the beautiful palm tree-lined beaches in peace.